-The Corporation has no revenue at this stage, as it is currently enhancing shareholders' value by exploring its mineral assets.
+The Corporation has no revenue producing assets at this stage, as its mineral properties are all at the exploration and evaluation stage of development.
+The Corporation is currently enhancing shareholders' value by exploring its mineral assets and expanding its land exploration portfolio.

-For the year ended December 31, 2022, the Corporation had general and administrative expenditures of \$158,787 versus \$1,818 the year earlier, for a negative variance of \$156,969.
-The significant increase is due to Corporation's going public transaction and now being fully funded to carry-out its business plan.
+For the year ended December 31, 2022, the Corporation had general and administrative expenditures of \$158,787 inclusive of management fees versus \$1,818 the year earlier, for a negative variance of \$156,969.
+The significant increase is due to Corporation's going public transaction and now being fully funded to carryout its business plan.

-For the year ended December 31, 2022, the Corporation had mineral exploration expenditures of \$260,481 versus \$90,981 the year earlier, for a negative variance of \$169,500 or 186.3%.
+For the year ended December 31, 2022, the Corporation had mineral exploration expenditures and operating expenses total of \$503,449 versus \$243,499 the year earlier, for a negative variance of \$259,950 or 106.8%.
 As expected, these costs increased subsequent to going public as the Corporation successfully completed its financing in order to invest in its exploration and evaluation programs.
-Management expects to continue to significantly invest in its exploration properties and seek to expand its properties when such opportunities arise.
+Investment in the Corporations various exploration properties are expensed as incurred.
+Management expects to continue to significantly invest in its exploration and evaluation properties and seek to expand its portfolio of prospects when such opportunities arise.